-Running a pest control business is not for the fainthearted…or the faint-walleted.
+Running a pest control business is not for the fainthearted… or the faint-walleted.
 You’ve got competition swarming all around, and customers searching for reliable services that they need to show up faster than termites chew through wood.

 The question, then, isn’t just how to get new customers.
 It’s how to keep your brand top-of-mind when pests come creeping.

-As a bonus, these ideas won’t require a nest egg of funds to execute.
+And the best part?
+These ideas won’t require a nest egg of funds to execute.

 1. Make Your Brand Unforgettable with a Fun Mascot